DAMO-DI-ML/KDD2023-DCdetector/readme.md

 - **Optimization**: An effective and robust loss function is designed based on the similarity of two branches.
 Note that the model is trained purely contrastively without reconstruction loss, which reduces distractions from anomalies.

-- **Performance & Justification**: DCdetector achieves performance comparable or superior to SOTA methods on seven time series anomaly detection benchmark datasets.
+- **Performance & Justification**: DCdetector achieves performance comparable or superior to SOTA methods on eight time series anomaly detection benchmark datasets.
 We also provide justification discussion to explain how our model avoids collapse without negative samples.

 |![Figure1](img/art-compare.png)|
 |:--:|